epomatti/openliberty-jakartaee-jms-ibmmq/README.md

 You'll need to setup the infrasctructure to make it work.

-# Setup your Infrastructure
+# Setup

-## Technology

-This application was developed using the following technologies (all latest stable versions at the time of development):
+Here are the versions used to build this application at the time, but feel free to use the one that reflects your environment.

 * Open Liberty 19.0.0.4
 * Open Liberty Tools 19.0.0.3